go-gremlin/gremlin/README.md

 3. Optional tracing, logging and instrumentation features to your Gremlin queries.

 4. Locking features designed to handle concurrent modification
-	* Generic interface that allows multiple types of locks (i.e. distributed)
-	* Implemented default local `Lock` which uses a map of Mutexes
-		* When you run a query with the client, you are allowed to specify a vertexID to avoid concurrent exception issues
-		* If you do not specify an ID, it will not use the `Lock`

 The stack sits on top of a pool of connections to Gremlin, which wrap the Websocket connections defined by ["github.com/gorilla/websocket"]("github.com/gorilla/websocket")